kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

     1. BME688 4-in-1 Air Quality Breakout (Gas, Temperature, Pressure, Humidity)
     refer: https://shop.pimoroni.com/products/bme688-breakout?variant=39336951709779,
+    2. a qwiic connect cable to pinout for sensor with qwiic connector,
-    2. a 5v power adaptor (a used phone charger approx 2A is sufficient.), cable should be as short as possible to avoid brownout.
+    3. a 5v power adaptor (a used phone charger approx 2A is sufficient.), cable should be as short as possible to avoid brownout.
-    3. a Raspberry Pi ZeroW  or Pi Zero2W
+    4. a Raspberry Pi ZeroW  or Pi Zero2W.

 Software dependencies:

-    1. WiringPi, (see install_wiringpi.txt),
+    1. WiringPi library, (see install_wiringpi.txt),
-    2. paho-mqtt. (see install_paho.txt),
+    2. paho-mqtt library. (see install_paho.txt),
-    3. sudo raspi-config to enable i2c,
+    3. sudo raspi-config to enable i2c && sudo reboot,
     3. sudo apt install i2c-tools -y && sudo i2cdetect -y 1 for troubleshooting or setup confirmation.

 Attaching Bosch's BME688 sensor over I2C (requires ~3.1 mA):